GRAAL-Lab/ulisse_core/README.md

 First of all you need to export the ROS1 master URI for all your bashes, so it can be convenient to add this line to your **~/.bashrc**: `export ROS_MASTER_URI=http://localhost:11311/`.

 ### Run the Ros1/Ros2 bridge and Rosbag recorder
-Launch the ROS1 rosbag recorder (repository https://bitbucket.org/isme_robotics/ulisse_rosbag_ros1):
+Launch the ROS1 rosbag recorder (repository https://bitbucket.org/isme_robotics/ulisse_rosbag_ros1, in which you will also find the BAG to CSV converter):

     # Shell A
     sourceros1